s-h-a-d-o-w/alfc/README.md

 ### Windows

-If you want to use this to reduce noise, ensure that "USB Selective Suspend" is enabled in your power plan, since that can cause significant CPU power consumption and thus drives temperatures up.
+If you want to use this to reduce noise, ensure that "USB Selective Suspend" is always enabled in your power plan!
+Having it disabled can cause significant CPU power consumption and thus drive temperatures up.

 - Download the latest release and extract it to wherever you want to run it.
 - Run `install.bat`.
 It takes about 20 seconds, the installer is not frozen. 😉